Irrelon/jquery-lang-js/README.md

 # Translating other text in JavaScript such as alert() calls

 If you need to know the current translation value of some text in your JavaScript code such as when calling alert() you can use the translate() method:

     alert(window.lang.translate('Some text to translate'));

 # Dynamic content

-If you load content dynamically the plugin will need to know when the content has been loaded in order to work correctly.
-After loading any content always call the plugin's .run() method which will automatically scan the content and translate into the current language.
+If you load content dynamically and add it to the DOM using jQuery the plugin will AUTOMATICALLY translate to the current language.
+Ensure you have added "lang" attributes to any HTML that you want translated BEFORE you add it to the DOM.

 # Switching languages

 To switch languages simply call the .change() method, passing the two-letter language code to switch to.
 For instance here is a switcher that will change between English and Thai as used in the example page:

     <a href="#lang-en" onclick="window.lang.change('en');">Switch to English</a> | <a href="#lang-en" onclick="window.lang.change('th');">Switch to Thai</a>